Problems with Google podcasting

 - Google doesn't guarantee special formatting or features for podcast search results.
 Even if you have done everything properly, in some cases Google Search might decide that a different format is more appropriate for search results for your podcast.

-- Confirm that you are updating the representative feed for your show.
-If you have multiple feeds associated with your show, Google will choose only one of them to serve; changes made on other feeds will be ignored.
-If you updated the correct feed, move on to the next step.
+- Confirm that you are updating the served feed for your show.
+If you have multiple feeds associated with your show, Google will not publish changes made to any non-served feeds.

 - Open the Google PubSubHubbub site.

-- Check the last successful fetch, and see if it is more recent than the last unsuccessful fetch.
+- Check the last successful fetch time, and see if it is more recent than the last unsuccessful fetch.
 If the most recent fetch was unsuccessful, look at the last fetch error to see what went wrong.

 Here are the possible reasons that you can't access your show any more in Podcasts Manager:

 - If you can neither open the show in Podcasts Manager nor see it in your show list, a show Admin has revoked your access to the show.
 If this is the case, you'll need to contact an Admin or Editor of the show to re-grant you access.